Goma: Air

 Aviation is a significant transport mode linking Goma with domestic and international destinations.
 Goma International Airport, which serves as the city's principal gateway, handles passenger and cargo traffic and facilitates two international routes to Entebbe and Nairobi, serviced by Ethiopian Airlines and Jambojet.
-However, the aviation industry in Goma has changed over the years with the emergence and departure of various carriers.
+The aviation industry in Goma has changed over the years with the emergence and departure of carriers.
 While enterprises such as Virunga Air, Charter, and Sunair have ceased operations, stalwart aviation entities like société de Transports et Messageries au Kivu SARL (TMK), alongside Wimbi Dira Airways and Hewa Bora Airways persist in operating and rendering their services.